micha1805/BeCodeChallenges/BeCodeTDD_Challenge_README.md

 A list of various katas including some TDD oriented: https://codingdojo.org/kata/

+### Varia

 Search for "TDD katas" and you will find a lot of exercices.
-For yor information a kata for a developer is a coding exercice.
+For your information a kata for a developer is a coding exercice.

 Of course don't forget that Google and Wikipedia are your friends, and as developers StackOverflow is our almighty god.